-We have appointed 2 new Literacy co-ordinators.
-Some of their plans for the coming year are to work with departments on areas of weakness, development of the tutor time vocabulary programme, introduce KS5 Literacy champions, Ensure SEND and PP students are receiving additional literacy support, half termly literacy focus in all lessons, Literacy displays in all classrooms and key areas of school, Spelling Bee competition, Carnegie awards, Enrichment book club.
+We have a new Literacy co-ordinator.
+Some of her plans for the coming year are to work with departments on areas of weakness, development of the tutor time vocabulary programme, introduce KS5 Literacy champions, Ensure SEND and PP students are receiving additional literacy support, half termly literacy focus in all lessons, Literacy displays in all classrooms and key areas of school, Spelling Bee competition, Carnegie awards, Enrichment book club.

 Students who are not on track to achieve their target grades in Year 11 will receive small group or one to one sessions in Maths and/or English.

-Year 11 will attend an extra after school compulsory Maths lesson each week.
+Year 11 will attend an extra after school sessions each week.

-All other subjects will provide extra support after school, during holidays and at weekends where necessary.
+All subjects will provide extra support after school, during holidays and at weekends where necessary.